 The need to assess complex underlying business risks is rooted in common sense.
 If decision-makers had the ability to look at each individual risk, one by one, they could simply use reason to come to the right conclusion.
 But, when looking at large, interrelated and complex situations, companies need a way to scale their judgment to account for hundreds and thousands of interactions – and do so automatically and in real-time.

 Traditionally, statistics have been used to assess business risk.
 But, this is less effective in cases where the available data is insufficient for modeling.
 As we learned in the 2007 subprime mortgage crisis, simple statistical models for loan default risks had difficulty accurately assessing complicated portfolios with many assets (fractal bundles of loans) and ignore fundamental changes to underlying dynamics.
-Businesses and investment managers - like those of collateralized loan obligations, or CLOs - need a more effective way to gauge and respond to risk.
+Businesses and investment managers - like those of collateralized loan obligations, or CLOs - need a more effective way to gage and respond to risk.
 That's where MOKA's Economic Graph can help.

 Take for example, the impact of an emerging public health issue on tourism.
-In 2016 there was widespread concern about how the Zika virus might affect tourism industry as it spread into new areas like the Carribean and South Pacific.
+In 2016 there was widespread concern about how the Zika virus might affect tourism industry as it spread into new areas like the Caribbean and South Pacific.
 CLOs with exposure to these regions might be especially vulnerable.
 But with potentially thousands of underlying assets bundled within a portfolio, assessing relevant factors – such as the location of properties, seasonal travel rates and tourist preferences – would be time-consuming and inexact.
 An analysis of multiple interconnected factors, at scale and with speed, would be needed to determine the level of risk and what actions were warranted.
 This kind of multi-dimensional challenge is a good example of how MOKA’s Economic Graph can provide the practical clarity an executive needs in order to make effective decisions.

 What we did

 Demonstrating Connections and Consequences